fluentmoheshwar/BingEnhancer/README.md

 [![Get it from Microsoft](./edge-get-the-addon.png)](https://microsoftedge.microsoft.com/addons/detail/cmocahjgbjaibghdghpbmmnibhfpmogn)
 [![Get it from Mozilla](./firefox-get-the-addon.png)](https://addons.mozilla.org/en-US/firefox/addon/bingenhancer/)

+If you're using Google Chrome then follow this tutorial: <https://youtu.be/rO6Nhwu8uMo>

 ## FAQs

 ### Why is Ecosia, DuckDuckGo and Startpage isn't an option?